 Frequently Asked Questions

-Why have we decided to pursue disaffiliation from the United Methodist Church ?
+Why have we decided to pursue disaffiliation from the United Methodist Church (UMC)?

 Although there are many reasons, the most straightforward response is that the vision for our church does not align with the future vision of the United Methodist Church (UMC).
 Please read this covenant passed by 80% of delegates in our Jurisdiction in November 2021 to get a picture of their vision of the future UMC.